SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/manage-senders.md

 1. In the Gmail inbox, open an email.
 2. Click the arrow button next to the sender's name and email address in the email header.
-3. What happens next, depends on if the sender's email address is found or not found in SuperOffice:
+3. What happens next, depends on whether the sender's email address is found in SuperOffice:
     * If the email address is found on a company/contact, the company/contact card is displayed.
     * If the email address is registered on more than one company/contact, a dialog will appear, listing the alternatives and allowing you to choose one.
     * If the email address is not registered in your SuperOffice client, you will be given the possibility of adding it.